morgan-legal/iOS-project-template/{{cookiecutter.app_name}}/Readme.md

 ### Core Dependencies

 * Swiftlint - A tool to enforce Swift style and conventions.
+See the .yml file for more info about the rules.
 * R.swift - Get strong typed, autocompleted resources like images, fonts and segues in Swift projects

 ## Structure: